-The following table presents the movements in the valuation allowance for deferred income tax assets during the years ended December 31, 2015 and 2014:
+The following table presents the movements in the valuation allowance for deferred income tax assets during the years ended December 31, 2016 and 2015:

-Year Ended December 31, 2015 2014 Valuation allowance at beginning of period \$61,933 \$ - ILFC Transaction 55,083 Increase of allowance to income tax provision 10,067 6,850 Valuation allowance at end of period \$72,000 \$61,933
+Year Ended December 31, 2016 2015 Valuation allowance at beginning of period \$ 72,000 \$61,933 Increase of allowance to income tax provision 55,361 10,067 Valuation allowance at end of period \$127,361 \$72,000

+The valuation allowance as of December 31, 2016 of \$127.4 million included \$9.9 million related to losses and credit forwards in Australia, \$89.1 million related to having insufficient sources of projected taxable income to fully realize the deferred tax asset in the United States of America, particularly in respect of our U.S. subsidiary AeroTurbine, \$26.8 million related to loss carry forwards in the Netherlands and \$1.6 million related to loss carry forwards in Ireland.

 The valuation allowance as of December 31, 2015 of \$72.0 million included \$23.0 million related to losses and credit forwards in Australia, \$35.1 million related to having insufficient sources of projected taxable income to fully realize the deferred tax asset in the United States of America, and \$13.9 million related to loss carry forwards in the Netherlands.
-In the United States of America, due to the restructuring of certain entities, previously disallowed tax assets can now be utilized against additional projected taxable income, resulting in the release of \$25.0 million of valuation allowance from the opening balance sheet.

-The valuation allowance as of December 31, 2014 of \$61.9 million included \$36.9 million related to losses and credit forwards in Australia and \$25.0 million related to deferred losses in the United States of America.

-As of December 31, 2015 and December 31, 2014, we had \$15.5 million and \$12.4 million, respectively of unrecognized tax benefits.
-As of the Closing Date of the ILFC Transaction, we had \$5.4 million of unrecognized tax benefits.
-Substantially all of the unrecognized tax benefits as of December 31, 2015, if recognized, would affect our effective tax rate.
+As of December 31, 2016 and 2015, we had \$29.8 million and \$15.5 million, respectively, of unrecognized tax benefits.
+Substantially all of the unrecognized tax benefits as of December 31, 2016, if recognized, would affect our effective tax rate.
 Although it is reasonably possible that a change in the balance of unrecognized tax benefits may occur within the next 12 months, based on the information currently available, we do not expect any change to be material to our consolidated financial condition.

-Our primary tax jurisdictions are the Netherlands, Ireland, and the United States of America.
-Our tax returns in the Netherlands are open for examination from 2010 forward, in Ireland from 2011 forward, and in the United States of America for 2012 and 2014 forward.
-In the United States of America, the 2013 federal income tax return for AerCap, Inc. and its subsidiaries was subject to examination.
-This closed without adjustment in early 2016.
-None of our other tax returns are currently subject to examination.
+Our primary tax jurisdictions are Ireland, the Netherlands and the United States of America.
+Our tax returns are open for examination in Ireland from 2012 forward, in the Netherlands from 2011 forward, and in the United States of America from 2014 forward.
+In the United States of America, the 2013 audit of the federal income tax return for AerCap, Inc. and its subsidiaries was closed without adjustment in early 2016.
+The 2014 federal income tax return of some of our U.S. resident subsidiaries was subject to audit, and we do not expect any material changes in the outcome of this audit.